-Finding the right respirator mask gets very complicated very quickly: what filter on what mask?
-Of the many, many types of paint respirator masks, we present some clarity: we’ll order a la carte.
+Finding the best respirator mask gets very complicated very quickly: what filter on what mask?
+Of the many, many types of respirator for painting, we present some clarity: we’ll order a la carte.
 Read the short guide below to find the right mask for the job.

-If you expect to do more than just a little sanding, you’ll want to make a modest investment in a mask that has different sets of filter for different needs.
+If you expect to do more than just a little sanding, you’ll want to make a modest investment in a respirator mask that has different sets of filter for different needs.
+We will cover what is the best respirator for spray painting, or a mask for dusk or VOCs.
 This will not cost much in the end: the filters last and last if you care for them.
 (If you want a disposable, mmmm, ok, we’ll get you one).

 This is the perfect gift for someone you care about.
-Tough guys normally think they can just breathe anything, but these toxic anythings often cause cancer: a painter or do-it-yourself-er cannot do without a quality respirator mask.
+Tough guys normally think they can just breathe anything, but these toxic anythings often cause cancer: a painter or do-it-yourself-er cannot do without the best respirator mask.

-A very important tip: keep the opened filters in an air-tight container/bag because they absorb toxins 24/7 which will shorten their lifespan.
+A very important tip: keep the opened filters in an air-tight container/bag because they absorb toxins 24/7 which will shorten the respirator mask lifespan.

 Our top pick below can be configured for any nasty situation.

-For painting, we use the 3M 6100 respirator mask, the workhorse.
+For painting, we use the 3M 6100 paint respirator mask, the workhorse that we consider the best respirator for painting.
 It protects your lungs in any scenario because you can use the right filter for the toxins around you.
-We like to stick with a variable filter system: we are covered for all needs: painting, sanding, spraying, BREATHING!, etc.
+We like to stick with a variable filter system: we are covered for all needs: painting, sanding, spraying, BREATHING!, etc. It is the best respirator for spray painting.

 - Low dust, high toxins? (high VOC paint, spraying anything, etc): use chemical filter, save your dust filters.